EternalBlueFlame/EternalMediaBar/README.md

 -	create and add in /the new icons and menu background
 -	make the animation for the slide-out menu.
 -	disable hide apps until RC2 -Done but keeping note for reference.
+-	fix all apps being added to newly installed list when they are already present in any list.
 </hr>
 <hr>
 <strong>RC2 Plans:</strong>